-The mean 500-hPa circulation during November featured above-average heights over Antarctica and the central Indian Ocean, and below-average heights from southern Africa to the high latitudes of the South Pacific (Fig. E15).
-This overall pattern was associated with an amplified trough over Australia, which contributed to below-average surface temperatures (Fig. E1) and below-average precipitation across southern Australia (Fig. E3).
+The mean 500-hPa circulation during November featured above-average heights over the central Indian Ocean and in the area south of New Zealand, and below-average heights over the high latitudes of the eastern South Pacific and in the area south of Australia (Fig. E15).
+The most significant precipitation anomalies during November reflected a continuation of above-average precipitation in central South America, and well below-average totals in the South African monsoon region (Fig. E3).